Over too many years teaching GMAT, one thing comes up repeatedly.

 Notice that many of the answers won’t sound good or even right to the ear.
 They might seem a somewhat off, but not all that much.
 Often there is an answer choice that “sounds better.”
 That is, it sounds more like speech.

 However, that doesn’t matter at all to the GMAT.
 GMAT grammar uses what it calls “Standard Written American English.”

 Of course there is no true standard of American English (or, more correctly, there are a handful of them and none of them are 100% consistent).

 However, all of these points are covered in Last Minute GMAT Grammar.
 When GMAT usage differs from standard usage, I will note this.

 What is the best move for you, today, to improve your Sentence Correction score?
-Put simply, download a free copy of Last Minute GMAT Grammar — FREE on Kindle until 28 November 2014.
+Put simply, this: Last Minute GMAT Grammar eBook

 Want some more help?